Welcome to the College of Health Sciences

 - Exercises/expresses their social conscience to positively influence health care at local to global level

 The examination policy is the responsibility of the individual course director who will inform students of examination requirements for that particular course.
 A time period at the end of the semester is provided for examinations.
-This time period may be used as the course director chooses.
+This time may be used as the course director chooses.

 Any student who has withdrawn from a program or has not been enrolled for one or more semesters, as well as any dismissed student, may apply for readmission by submitting an application for this purpose.
 Applications for re-enrollment must be received at least three months before the planned return.